 Charitable organization routinely step up to provide services that the government can’t or won’t provide.
 Your deep understanding of the relationship between government provided services and nonprofit programs is a lens other civic leaders may not possess.
 You can articulate the needs of the nonprofit community (as well as laws governing the sector that officials may not be aware of) to create better partnerships, allow for nonprofit growth, and ensure that the needs of constituents are met.

 Convinced yet?
-Then RSVP now for the webinar and head over to Run for Office to find out which positions will be up for election soon in your area.
+Check out our webinar about your next steps and and head over to Run for Office to find out which positions will be up for election soon in your area.
 As a nonprofit ourselves, we can’t endorse you, but we are counting on you.